-'Barbaric': UN officials condemn Syria's Aleppo bombardment
+Monitoring group: At least 12 more die in Aleppo airstrikes

+The bombardment came after a bloody weekend which saw the deaths of 85 people and injuries to 300 others, and a day after the UN Security Council met in a special crisis meeting.

+In that meeting, Secretary-General Ban Ki-moon and the US Ambassador to the UN, Samantha Power, separately described the Syrian regime's brutal offensive against areas of the besieged northern city of Aleppo as "barbaric."

-Following the collapse of a short-lived, US-and Russia-brokered ceasefire, Syrian forces pounded rebel-held eastern Aleppo on Sunday, killing at least 85 people and wounding more than 300 others, an activist group reported.
+Following the collapse of a short-lived, US-and Russia-brokered ceasefire, Syrian forces pounded rebel-held eastern Aleppo on Sunday.

-At a UN Security Council crisis meeting Sunday, Secretary-General Ban Ki-moon said he was "appalled" by the military escalation in the beleaguered Syrian city and that the use of bunker-busting bombs "brings the violence to new depths of barbarity."
+Ban said he was "appalled" by the military escalation in the beleaguered Syrian city and that the use of bunker-busting bombs "brings the violence to new depths of barbarity."

-Ban added that the airstrikes, incendiary weapons and bombs in densely populated areas may amount to war crimes.
+Ban said that the airstrikes, incendiary weapons and bombs in densely populated areas may amount to war crimes.

-Meanwhile, US Ambassador to the United Nations Samantha Power said that Russian support of Assad's deadly offensive was "barbarism."
+Power echoed Ban's language, saying that Russian support of Syrian President Bashar-al Assad's deadly offensive was "barbarism."

 "What Russia is sponsoring and doing is not counterterrorism, it is barbarism," she told the Security Council.

-"Instead of pursuing peace, Russia and Assad make war.
-Instead of helping get life-saving aid to civilians, Russia and Assad are bombing the humanitarian convoys, hospitals and first responders who are trying desperately to keep people alive."

-Special Envoy for Syria Staffan de Mistura echoed Ban's comments, calling the recent days "chilling."
+Special Envoy for Syria Staffan de Mistura called the recent days "chilling."
 He said the "past week has been one of the worst ones in Syria during the near six years of this devastating conflict."

 Walkout

-On Sunday, Matthew Rycroft, British ambassador to the UN, staged a walk out at an emergency session of the UN Security Council along with his French and US counterparts to protest against the Syrian regime's latest offensive in Aleppo.
+On Sunday, Matthew Rycroft, British ambassador to the UN, staged a walk-out at an emergency session of the UN Security Council, along with his French and US counterparts, to protest against the Syrian regime's latest offensive in Aleppo.

-Rycroft told the security council meeting that it was "difficult to deny" that the Syrian regime of President Bashar al- Assad and his Russian allies were engaged in committing war crimes.
+Rycroft told the Security Council meeting that it was "difficult to deny" that al- Assad and his Russian allies were engaged in committing war crimes.

 "After five years of conflict, you might think that the regime has had its fill of barbarity -- that its sick bloodlust against its own people has finally run its course," he said.